hassini209/JKFLIPFLOP-USING-IF-ELSE/README.md

 endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Rheya e RegisterNumber:25012705
+Developed by:hassin.k RegisterNumber:25013616
 */

 **RTL LOGIC FOR FLIPFLOPS**